Death Valley Photo Workshop

 - Mid-range zoom lens in the range of 24-100mm.

-- Long telephoto lenses will come in handy for landscape compression and wildlife encounters.
+- Long telephoto lenss for landscape compression and wildlife encounters.
+We recommend something in the 100-400mm range.

-- Circular polarizer filters and ND filters for your lenses.
+- Circular polarizer filters for your lenses.
 If you like shooting with grads, bring them along.
-A 9 or 10-stop ND filter will be useful for creating very long exposures.

 - Extra batteries, memory cards, and cleaning supplies.